project-chip/matter.js/README.md

 This will install all dependencies and create symlinks between the packages, so that it can be used locally.
 It also builds all packages.

+On Windows in order to succesfully build all the packages (tested on Windows 11 Pro) make sure that to have installed node, the windows-build-tools and node-gyp version 10.

 ### Matter.js

 Matter.js is the core implementation of the Matter protocol in typescript.
 It is a JavaScript only implementation and has no native dependencies.
 It is build and published as CommonJS and ES6 variants in one package.